projectestac/mapa-innovacio-edu/README.md

 ## Description
-This application handles five types of data:
+This application deals with five types of data:
 - The __innovation programs__ promoted or certified by the Departament of Education of the Government of Catalonia.
 - A list of __schools__ participating in these programs since the school year 2015/16.
-- The __relationships__ between schools and innovation programs (school year participating, title of the projects, etc.).
+- The __relationships__ between schools and innovation programs (year of participation, project title, etc.).
-- The current __school zones__ of Catalonia, organized on two levels: 10 territorial services (_Serveis Territorials_) and 73 school districts (_Serveis Educatius de Zona_).
+- The current __school zones__ of Catalonia, organized on two levels: 10 "local services" (_Serveis Territorials_) and 73 school districts (_Serveis Educatius de Zona_).
-- Information about the __educational levels__ involved in the programs, types of schools and other metadata.
+- Information about __educational levels__, school types and other metadata.

-All these data are used to build an interactive map and pages with specific information about schools, programs and projects, and their geographic distribution.
+All these data are used to build an interactive map and pages with specific information about schools, programs and projects.

 ## Main features
 The main features of this application are:
-- Shows on the map the schools participating on the selected programs, year by year.
+- Show on the map all the schools participating on the selected programs, year by year.
-- Allows to select/unselect which programs should be shown on the map, based on their characteristics (educational level, innovation type, subject, etc.)
+- Allow to select/unselect which programs should be shown on the map, based on their characteristics (educational level, innovation type, subject, etc.)
-- Shows information about a specific innovation program: objectives, rules, agenda, schools involved, etc.
+- Show information about a specific innovation program: objectives, rules, agenda, schools involved, etc.
-- Shows information about a specific school: address, location, educational levels, web portal, innovation programs in which the school participates, etc.
+- Show information about a specific school: address, location, educational levels, website, participation in innovation programs, etc.
-- Shows information about each of the areas: location, web portal, innovation programs, participating schools, etc.
+- Show information about school districts and the local impact of each innovation program.
-- Full-text search engine that allows you to search for specific words about program descriptions, school names, zones, etc.
+- Full-text search engine, allowing to search by keywords, program descriptions, school names, districts, etc.
-- Representation of the "intensity of presence" of the selected innovation program(s) in each zone.
-This "intensity of presence" is calculated by dividing the number of schools participating in the programs by the total number of schools in each zone that have at least one of the educational levels covered by these programs.
+- Representation of the "presence density" of each innovation program on school districts.
+This index is calculated by dividing the number of schools participating in each program by the total number of schools having at least one of the educational levels included in it.

 ## Components
 This is a [Progressive Web Application](https://en.wikipedia.org/wiki/Progressive_web_applications) built with the following open source components: